mainkoon81/UCD-research-prep-01-GRN-BioInformatics/README.md

      - we compare the amount of gene products(cell proliferation level) between "problematic cell" vs "normal cell".
      - The microarray heatmaps tells us whether specific gene is UpRegulated or DownRegulated(If a specific gene has no changes, it shows some inbetween color?)
 In this way, it helps personalized therapy??
      - Microarrays use fluorescently tagged(different colored fluorescent marker) `RNA hybridization` to visualize the difference in the rate of transcription of a gene between two types of cells.
-     - DNA hybridization is just taking two strands of complementary DNA and letting the anneal similar to how the RNA anneal in the wells of the microarray.
+     - FYI, DNA hybridization is just taking two strands of complementary DNA and letting the anneal similar to how the RNA anneal in the wells of the microarray.
 We wouldn't do DNA hybridization in this procedure because the cancer cell and the normal cell would have basically the same genome and it would be really hard to distinguish which genes were causing the cancer if all the wells tell you similarities rather than differences.

    - __2) Genotyping__(detect SNP) microarray
      - We can detect millions of SNP at once which is very popular in GWAS where scientists genotype many individuals with disease/withoud disease and try to decipher which locations on the genome are associated with differences on the genome associated with a particular disease.

+In the 1990s, the analysis of gene expression data amounted to spotting black dots on a piece of paper.
+With high-throughput technologies such as "microarrays", this suddenly changed to sifting through tens of thousands of numbers.
+Biologists went from using their eyes or simple summaries to categorize results to having thousands (and now millions) of measurements per sample to analyze.
+Here we will discuss about the statistical techniques that have been widely used with these technologies.

+## High-throughput data
+If we have measurements from many many features taken simultaneously such as "gene_expression", "microarray", "genotyping", "FMRI",etc. There is a typical way to organize the information.
+They typically present three tables:
+ - 1) Matrix of actual measurements
+   - ex) Gene_Expression: genes and samples
+ - 2) Table of features
+   - It says gene information
+   - ex) a bunch of different genes, gene_annotation
+ - 3) Table of individual records
+   - It says which features come from which group
+   - ex) experimental units or samples that come with **Group labelling**